Statistics-Netherlands/ewaste/README.md

 International trade data is published at the Eurostat website: http://epp.eurostat.ec.europa.eu/newxtweb/

-Make sure you register yourself so you can download the big amount of data Go to "Available datasets" --> "INTERNATIONAL TRADE" --> "EU Trade Since 1988 By CN8 (DS-016890)".
+Make sure you register yourself so you can download the big amount of data.
+Go to "Available datasets" --> "INTERNATIONAL TRADE" --> "EU Trade Since 1988 By CN8 (DS-016890)".
 Click on the "New Query" icon.

 Fill the following fields in Step 1 "Dimension Selection":

 * Reporter:
   Select all countries except the aggregations starting with EA, EU or EUROZONE.
   Click the "select" button when you are done.
 * Partner:
 Select only:
-    - EU25_INTRA-EU25-EXTRA
+    - EU25_EXTRA-EU25-EXTRA
     - EU25_INTRA-EU25-INTRA
 * Product:
   Select only the following CN codes (the advanced selection box is very helpful):
     - 63011000
     - 84*